orchetect/MIDIKit/README.md

 Contributions are welcome.
 Discussion on bug fixes or new features is encouraged before creating pull requests.

-Individual commits should have commit messages prefixed with the module they are concerned with, as follows:
+Commit messages should be prefixed with the module they are concerned with, generally as follows:

 | Commits with changes within   | Commit message prefix                              |
 | ----------------------------- | -------------------------------------------------- |